phoenixframework/phoenix/guides/deployment/heroku.md

 ```
 both these files should be in the root of your project

+This phoenix static buildpack pack can be configured to change the node version and compile options.
+Please refer to this configuration section for details.
+(For example, by default the buildpack doesn't use node's latest LTS version, you might want to customize that)
 ## Making our Project ready for Heroku

 Every new Phoenix project ships with a config file `config/prod.secret.exs` which stores configuration that should not be committed along with our source code.
 By default Phoenix adds it to our `.gitignore` file.